-Although starting a vlog might seem an effortless process, it isn't actually the case.
+Although starting a vlog might seem like an easy process, in fact, it isn't the case.
 Before you start to shoot videos and post them on video-sharing web sites, you might want to learn the field from inside out so as to be ready for all pitfalls that might appear on your way.
 One of the first things you need to understand is that starting vlogging means spending money.
 If you want your videos to be of high quality, you'll definitely need to invest in one of the best vlogging cameras that will both ensure stunning videos and make the process of shooting hassle-free and convenient under any conditions.
 Another thing to take into account is that this hobby will require a lot of your time.
 Vloggers' success largely depends on their self-management as they're expected to have schedules and post their video materials at a certain interval of time on a regular basis.
 Finally, it's important to understand that once your videos will become accessible on YouTube, you'll become a public figure, meaning you'll have both fans and admires, and haters.
 So be ready to read critical comments under your videos and react to them in the proper way.
 Some comments can be really useful and help you improve your vlog while others can be groundless and even offensive.

 All of these things might seem like a lot of challenge for some people and you may wonder why to become a vlogger in the first place.
 Well, it's all about the satisfaction that vloggers obtain when they see the number of their followers increasing, when they know that people are actually interested in what they're doing and expect to see for what they've got for them next.
 And of course, it's the satisfaction coming from the realization that vlogging activity may generate a very good revenue.
 It’s quite a pleasant compensation for all the difficulties, isn’t it?

 Once you've decided that you're ready for all the changes that may descend upon you, the preparation stage starts.